 That's it.

-We have five children, all of them are productive members of society.
+All of them are productive members of society.

-We give all the glory to God and our Savior Jesus Christ, every bit of it.
+We give all the glory to God and our Savior, Jesus Christ, every bit of it.

 And that's what's great about this country.